cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - p, q, n, e, d: RSA private and public key parameters, each encoded as a hexadecimal string.
 - msg: Messsage being signed, encoded as a hexadecimal string.
 The hash is computed using SHA-384.
 - salt: Randomly-generated salt used when computing the signature.
-The length (sLen) is either 48 or 0 bytes.
+The length (sLenInBytes) is either 48 or 0 bytes.
 - inv: The message blinding inverse, encoded as a hexadecimal string.
 - encoded\_msg: EMSA-PSS encoded message.
 The mask generation function is MGF1 with SHA-384.
 - blinded\_msg, blind\_sig: The protocol values exchanged during the computation, encoded as hexadecimal strings.
 - sig: The output message signature.

-Test vector for probabilistic signatures (sLen=48):
+Test vector for probabilistic signatures (sLenInBytes=48):

 ~~~
 p = e1f4d7a34802e27c7392a3cea32a262a34dc3691bd87f3f310dc756734889305